Kixiron/crunch-lang/To Do.md

 - [ ] LLVM wrapper
   - [ ] DIY?
 - [ ] File checksums for knowing what needs to be recompiled https://apenwarr.ca/log/20181113
+  - [ ] Hash compiler version, git rev and LLVM version together as part of cache fingerprint
 - [ ] Symbolic execution
 - [ ] No dependencies on crt or libc
 - [ ] MIR for majority of passes